AlexManax/MS3-Coding-Challenge/README.md

 1. The program should be simple. no UI, no JPA, no layered architecture.
 2. We always have 10 columns for correct CSV record (line)
-3. 1st CSV record contains columns names
+3. 1st CSV record contains columns names:
   a.
 CSV record "A,,C,D,E,F,G,H,I,J" contains 10 columns even if its body may be empty
   b.
 CSV record field containing "," will be double-quoted on input: "A, "B,B", C..." therefor the program should not detect it and make the quotes.